FEM-Bench: A Structured Scientific Reasoning Benchmark for Evaluating Code-Generating LLMs: Methods

 \subsubsection{Example Task}

 To ground this template in a concrete example, Listing~\ref{lst:example_task_msa_3d} shows an actual FEM-Bench task from the FEM-Bench 2025 suite.
 This task defines the local $12\times 12$ elastic stiffness matrix for a 3D Euler--Bernoulli beam element, along with two pytest-style test functions.
 The first test (\texttt{test\_local\_stiffness\_3D\_beam}) checks structural properties such as symmetry, rigidity, and consistency of axial, torsional, and bending terms.
 The second test (\texttt{test\_cantilever\_deflection\_matches\_euler\_bernoulli}) compares numerical displacements with closed-form Euler--Bernoulli beam theory under different loading directions.
 The \texttt{task\_info()} function then packages the reference implementation, verification inputs, and expected-failure implementations into the standardized FEM-Bench task format.
+Supplementary examples of test cases and expected failure functions are shown in Appendix \ref{apx:tests_expected_fail}, in Table \ref{tab:test_details} and \ref{tab:expected_failures} respectively.
+All complete task implementations used in this study are published on the FEM-Bench GitHub.

 This example task illustrates how FEM-Bench packages a conceptually simple numerical routine, namely a closed-form expression for the $12 \times 12$ local stiffness matrix of a 3D Euler--Bernoulli beam, into a fully testable benchmarking unit.
 Although the reference implementation itself is straightforward, the accompanying tests probe whether an LLM can correctly encode essential physical and numerical properties such as symmetry, rigid-body modes, consistency of bending, torsional, and axial sub-blocks, and analytical verification.
 These unit tests elevate the task from mere formula transcription to a richer assessment of mathematical understanding, geometric reasoning, and the ability to operationalize core principles of computational mechanics in executable code.
 Notably, this is one of the simplest tasks in FEM-Bench 2025.